 Because of the complexities of running PCR in any percentage, Alpha charges the same upcharge for PCR content whether you choose to use 25% PCR or 100% PCR.

 That depends on your product and any certifications you require.
 Most products probably do not need to undergo stability testing because the post-consumer versions of PCR and HDPE are very similar to virgin and have similar performance.
 But if you have FDA filings or other pharma or OTC requirements, we would recommend that you conduct stability testing.
+Stability testing is the responsiblity of the customer.

 The post-consumer resins Alpha uses all come with FDA letters of non-objection and are safe for food contact.
-To obtain that designation, the resin must be collected, sorted, cleaned, ground, melted, recrystallized and/or repellitized all according to processes approved by the FDA.
+To obtain that designation, the resin must be collected, sorted, cleaned, ground, melted, recrystallized and/or repelletized all according to processes approved by the FDA.
 There are very few companies that are equipped to put post-consumer bottles through this rigorous process, so there is a premium for the high-quality post-consumer resin they produce.

 Bioresins are resins that are made partially or completely from plants.
 Currently Alpha offers bottles and jars from a PET bioresin with 30% plant-based feedstock, and HDPE bioresin made 100% from sugar cane.